ArtemX9/Clinical-Trial-Data-Dashboard/README.md

 - **SQLModel vs separate SQLAlchemy + Pydantic schemas** — SQLModel reduces boilerplate significantly for this model count.
 At scale (20+ models with complex relationships), separate schemas give more control.
 - **RTK Query vs React Query + Zustand** — RTK Query adds more boilerplate but is the right call if the app grows and needs complex cross-slice invalidation.
 For a 3-page app, React Query would be lighter.
-- **In-memory auth state** — token is not persisted to `localStorage`.
-Refresh loses the session.
-Intentional for a challenge: persistent auth would use an httpOnly cookie set by the API.

 ---

 ## AI Tools Used